 Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Spironolactone (spir-on-oh-LAK-tone)

-Treats fluid retention (edema) in patients with congestive heart failure, liver cirrhosis, or nephrotic syndrome.
-Also treats high blood pressure.
-This medicine combines 2 diuretics (water pills).
+Treats fluid retention (edema) and high blood pressure.
+This medicine contains 2 diuretic medicines (water pills).

 When This Medicine Should Not Be Used